Porochista Khakpour was born in Tehran in 1978 and raised in the Greater Los Angeles area.

 She has given talks, lectures, and readings at festivals, universities, conventions, and conferences all over the country, from a keynote speech at the University of Cincinnati’s Rope Lecture Series to the PEN/Faulkner Reading Series.
 She has been on judging panels and committees for PEN, the Berlin Prize, Asian American Writers Workshop writing contests, the Rona Jaffe Foundation prizes, Canteen Magazine writing contests, and the Santa Fe Reporter’s 2010 annual writing contest.

 She has taught creative writing and literature at Johns Hopkins University, Hofstra University, Bucknell University, Santa Fe University of Art and Design, Fairfield University’s MFA program, the University of Leipzig (where she was a Picador Guest Professor), and the Gotham Writers Workshop.
 Additionally, she has been guest faculty at Cleveland State University’s Imagination Conference and the Taos Summer Writers’ Conference.

 She lives in New York City.
-She will be teaching at Columbia University, Fordham University, and Wesleyan University in 2013/2014.
+She currently teaches at Columbia University, Fordham University, and Wesleyan University (Visiting Writer).